 This is similar to the Get Value Action, except that it allows you to provide multiple keys in the form of an array and returns the values stored against all of them in a single execution.

 7. Set Value - Poll Bookmark

-In the configure fields section, you need to provide the activity ID of the trigger in the template as well as the tracking property value that you want to set.
+In the configure fields section, you need to provide the activity ID of the Trigger in the Flow as well as the tracking property value that you want to set.

 8. Delete Value - Poll Bookmark

-A detailed guide on how to create your templates from scratch can be found here.
+A detailed guide on how to create your Flows from scratch can be found here.